0eti/0eti/README.md

 ### Welcome

 I am a web dev that primarily works w. the MERN stack.

-- Currently working on: Making personal website w. microservices architecture.
+Feel free to do whatever you want w. my code.

-- Currently learning:
+- Currently working on: Updating personal website w. microservices architecture.
 <!--
 **0eti/0eti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.